-If you are facing issues or have queries regarding Vectone App, click on the most relevant tabs below to have them answerd.
+If you are facing issues or have queries regarding our Vectone Xtra App, click on the most relevant tabs below to have them answerd.

-The Vectone App app is free to download and install.
-Calls and texts you make through Vectone App either cost the same or less as they normally would on your mobile and use the same credit balance as you mobile (so you don’t need to top up separately).
+The Vectone Xtra App is free to download and install.
+Calls and texts that you make through Vectone Xtra either cost the same or less as they normally would on your mobile and use the same credit balance as you mobile (so you don’t need to top up separately).
 You can use Wi-Fi or the mobile data network for making calls.

-Emergency calls are not supported on Vectone App .
+Emergency calls are not supported on the Vectone Xtra App.

 Yes, you can have it open and running on up to five devices at once (but you can install it on as many devices as you like).
 Remember, you can only make and receive calls, texts and get voicemail if you're logged in on that device.

 No. You can call any phone number, except premium rate ones.
-To call premium rate numbers or shortcodes, you'll need to use your phone as normal.
+To call premium rate numbers or shortcodes, you'll need to use your phone as you would normally do.

 Vectone App is a new service and we’re working to support as many devices as possible.
 Vectone App has been tested and works on the following devices: